(xx) Provisions

 c) Options granted under the ESOP 2021 have a vesting period ranging from a minimum of one year to a maximum of five years from the date of grant.

-(b) Financial instruments at ammortized cost
+(b) Financial instruments at amortised cost

-The carrying amount of financial assets and financial liabilities measured at amortised cost in the financial statements are a reasonable approximation of their fair values since the Company does not anticipate that the carrying amounts would be significantly different from the values that would eventually be received or settled
+The carrying amount of financial assets and financial liabilities measured at amortised cost in the financial statements are a reasonable approximation of their fair values since the Company does not anticipate that the carrying amounts would be significantly different from the values that would eventually be received or settled.

 The Company's principal financial liabilities, comprise of Borrowings and Trade Payables.
 The main purpose of these financial liabilities is to finance the Company's working capital requirements.
 The Company has various financial assets such as Trade Receivables, Loans, Investments, Short-term Deposits and Cash & Cash Equivalents which arise directly from its operations.

-The Company is exposed to market risk, credit risk and liquidity risk.
+"The Company is exposed to market risk, credit risk and liquidity risk.
 The Company's Board of Directors oversees the management of these risks and advises on financial risks and the appropriate financial risk governance framework for the Company.
 The Company's Board of Directors assures that the Company's financial risk activities are governed by appropriate policies and procedures and that financial risks are identified, measured and managed in accordance with the Company's policies and risk objectives.
+The Board of Directors reviews and agrees policies for managing each of these risks, which are summarized below."

 The Board of Directors reviews and agrees policies for managing each risks, which are summarized below: